The Alien Space of Science: Sampling Coherent but Cognitively Unavailable Research Directions: Implementation Details

 \subsection{Sampling Parameters}

-We sample $N = 10{,}000$ candidate atom sequences from the coherence model at temperature $T = 1$.
-Coherence rank is determined by normalized log-likelihood under the coherence model; availability rank by normalized log-likelihood under the availability model.
-Candidates are ranked by coherence (most to least) and by unavailability (least available to most).
-Final scores use Reciprocal Rank Fusion with $k = 60$.
-We select the top-300 candidates by RRF score.
+For $k=3$ we generate from all possible combinations of our 273 atoms and use the coherence and availability models to search in this space.
+For $k=4$, we sample $N = 10{,}000$ candidate atom sequences from the coherence model at temperature $T = 1$.
+Coherence is measured by length-normalized log-likelihood under the coherence model, while unavailability is measured as the negative top-community similarity under the availability model.
+We standardize both scores within the candidate pool and select the top-300 candidates by the combined coherence--unavailability score used in the main text.
 Each selected atom sequence is reconstructed into a natural language research idea using the reconstruction pipeline described in Section~\ref{app:atoms_validation}.